 (2) The Minister is to prepare a report based on the review made under subsection (1) and, as soon as is practicable after the report is prepared, cause it to be laid before each House of Parliament.

-33. Consequential amendments

-The Acts referred to in the first column of Schedule 2 are amended in the manner set out in the second column of that Schedule.
+[33.
+Omitted under the Reprints Act 1984 s.
+7(4)(e).]

 34. Transitional provision relating to existing caravan parks and camping grounds